Interconnecting Generation under Rule 21

 We are excited to introduce our new Non-Export Online Interconnection Application System for form 14-732.
 This will help facilitate a smooth and efficient application submittal.

-• Pre-Application Report provides technical information about the current conditions of a specific circuit a customer may be interested in interconnecting a project.
-Please review the section below Rule 21 Pre-Application Report Request for more information on how to obtain this report.
+- A Pre-Application Report provides technical information about the current conditions of a specific circuit a customer may be interested in interconnecting a project.
+Please review the section below, Rule 21 Pre-Application Report Request, for more information on how to obtain this report.

-• Self-Generation Projects.
+- Self-Generation Projects.
 Customers who produce their own power from generation systems are eligible to request interconnection service under Rule 21.
-Please visit our Programs for Self-Generation page for more information about the various programs available for self-generating your power.
+Please visit our Programs for Self-Generation for more information about the various programs available to help you self-generate your power.

-• Projects seeking to participate in the NEM program should visit the NEM Homepage for information regarding the application for interconnection and the NEM process.
+- Projects seeking to participate in the SBP program should visit the Solar Billing Plan webpage for information regarding the application for interconnection and the SBP process.

 Additional Information